-Approximately 20% of the GOA watershed is covered by glaciers today (Royer 1982) making the region the third greatest glacial field on earth (Meier 1984) The glaciers reflect both the subpolar, maritime climate and the regional distribution of mountains, or orography, of the GOA (see Section 3.3) of the GOA.
+Approximately 20 percent of the GOA watershed is covered by glaciers today (Royer 1982) making the region the third greatest glacial field on earth (Meier 1984).
+The glaciers reflect both the subpolar, maritime climate and the regional distribution of mountains, or orography, of the GOA (see Section 7.3) of the GOA.
 The climate setting includes high rates of precipitation and cool temperatures, especially at high altitudes, that enhance the formation of the icefields and glaciers.
 The icefields are both a source and sink for the fresh water delivered to the ocean.
-In some years the glaciers gain and store the precipitation as ice and snow, in other years, the stored precipitation is released into the numerous streams and rivers draining into the GOA.
-Glacial scouring of the underlying bedrock provides an abundance of fine-grained sediments to the GOA shelf and basin (Hampton et al. 1986).
-The major inputs of glacial sediment are the Bering and Malaspina glaciers and the Alsek and Copper rivers in the northern GOA and the Knik, Matanuska, and Susitna rivers that feed Cook Inlet in the northwest GOA (Hampton et al. 1986).
+In some years the glaciers gain and store the precipitation as ice and snow; in other years, the stored precipitation is released into the numerous streams and rivers draining into the GOA.
+Glacial scouring of the underlying bedrock provides an abundance of fine-grained sediments to the GOA shelf and basin (Hampton et al.